Updated: Jan 14

 Gym, Walk, stretch, phone a friend

 Physically take yourself away from your desk and work area.
 Go for a walk, if you have time go to the gym, phone a friend and talk about something not work related to give your head a break and put you into a different headspace.

 How many meetings do you have that you hold in a small space meeting room that could be held by walking and talking?

 There is increasing research that suggests people think more clearly when walking and that it can reduce stress particularly for those more difficult conversations.Walking has many positive health impacts both physical and mental so why not use this as a reason to escape the office for a while?

-If you would like to learn more about how you can look after yourself why not join me at the next ‘Rise to Thrive – Looking after you’ webinar.
+If you would like to learn more about how you can look after yourself, why register to join the next Thrive programme.

 If you need more one2one support then why not book in a clarity call to see how Phoenix coaching can support you.